 First lets look at the traditional "barrel whip" theories.
 Whip, while hardly a technical term, is understood to be movement around the barrel's "static" state caused as the bullet is accelerated into a rapid spin or when the stock has significant drop so there is muzzle rise when the rifle is fired.

 If a barrel had no rifling and the stock was directly in line with the bore so recoil energy was dissipated straight to the rear (to eliminate muzzle rise) then barrel "whip" should be minimal.

 The "whip" theory suggests a barrel's thickness and length impacts how much it moves with each shot.
-Indeed, a short thick barrel mounted nearly in-line with the stock butt (as used on bench rest rifles) should produce far less "whip" then a field profile long hunting barrel with a high cheek piece.
+Indeed, a short thick barrel mounted nearly in-line with the stock butt (as used on bench rest rifles) should produce far less "whip" than a field profile long hunting barrel with a high cheek piece.

 Another variation of this theory suggests the tensile strength of steel (or its ability to resist further bending) increases as it moves away from its static state.
 Think of it as if the barrel gets stiffer when it is forced to the extremity of its movement.
 At the point of maximum movement, slight velocity variations change the muzzle location less with each shot; resulting in lower shot dispersion and smaller group size.

 We now know this is not the sole explanation for "sweet spots" or optimal barrel performance.
 Even if whip is a contributing factor there is no easy way to predict how a barrel will whip, or for that matter, how much the whip will affect group size.
 We also know while long thin barrels rarely perform as well as a short stiff barrels, reloaders may still achieve acceptable accuracy through careful load development.